From BR Bullpen

 After a heart attack, Chester was the first to use a brass cowbell to cheer on her team.
 When she had a second heart attack, Leo Durocher personally visited her in the hospital.

-When the Dodgers moved to Los Angeles, Chester moved her allegiance to the Yankees but it was not the same, not for Hilda and not for Brooklyn.
-'Howling Hilda' will always be remembered as the Dodgers greatest fan.
+When the Dodgers moved to Los Angeles, CA Chester moved her allegiance from the Brooklyn Dodgers to the New York Yankees, but it was not the same, not for Hilda and not for Brooklyn.
+"Howling Hilda" will always be remembered as the Dodgers greatest fan.
 She was also a passionate New York Rangers fan.